 Although the city itself has no Roman origins, what is now Pergola was a few miles off the Via Flaminia in ancient Roman times and surrounded by four cities of the late Republican period.
 Pergola was founded in 1234 and its historic center has a number of medieval buildings and churches.
-There are restaurants and a few B&Bs in town including Il Giardino di Maria Cristina near the cathedral.
+There are restaurants and a few B&Bs in town including A Palazzo in a historic building in the historic center.

 Pergola is about 12 miles south of Sassoferrato, shown on this Le Marche region map.
 Sassoferrato is another off-the-tourist-radar town with remains of one of the four important Roman towns in the area, Sentinum, as well as a small historic center near the castle, 3 museums, and some interesting churches.
 You can even stay at an agriturismo on the Roman site and in the dining room you’ll have a look at the excavations through the glass floor as well as an excellent meal.
 Or stay at Country House Federico I by the castle with great views.

 This post may contain affiliate links to sites I believe are of benefit to travelers.
 There is no cost to you but the small amount of revenue helps defer the cost of bringing you this free information.